Will the real protagonist please stand up?

 The writing in such tales can be such that the scientific hero can make a good ‘straight man turned stooge’ for The Supernatural Warrior, in that they can enrich the story with a contrary notion which can be contradicted to explain to the reader or viewer the true, to the fantasy realm, state of affairs of the fantastic monster which is probably lurking at the heart of the story to jump out at you.
 It can work the other way around too but, when the tables are turned, the revelation is often less satisfying and The Supernatural Warrior can also be as helpful and ready to ‘pitch in’ with his ‘real world skills’ as any other character.
 So the punchline, as it were, is rather spoiled, I feel, in situations such as this.
 In other words, when The Science Hero is also a fish out of water, things can get quite distraught and dramatic for them.

-However, now that my main type of heroic figures are thusly categorised, I now have the equally large problem of enquiring into the nature of such companions, sweethearts and villains that the average heroic traveller of either category may find themselves encumbered with in the course of their adventures.
+However, now that my main type of heroic figures is thusly categorised, I now have the equally large problem of inquiring into the nature of such companions, sweethearts and villains that the average heroic traveller of either category may find themselves encumbered within the course of their adventures.
 I also have to ask myself why so many of the adventurers carrying forward these internal struggles seem to be so alone when it comes to the opportunity of romantic companionship, which seems to be a pretty common factor, it has to be said.
 Perhaps, though, these are questions best left unanswered until another sleepless night comes upon me.

 To read my regular blog on movies, TV, music and books, go to nuts4r2.blogspot.com